apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

     ![importedclusterexample](doc/images/importedclusterfinished.png)

-7. The asset has been configured so that any OpenShift cluster that is imported or created, will be automatically configured with OpenShift GitOps and deployed with a custom ArgoCD controller.
+6. The asset has been configured so that any OpenShift cluster that is imported or created, will be automatically configured with OpenShift GitOps and deployed with a custom ArgoCD controller.

     * This has been done to continue our GitOps approach within Managed Clusters.
 This is achieved through the use of Policies, which are automatically loaded into RHACM, which in turns uses these to ensure OpenShift GitOps is installed and remains installed in the event of accidently deletion.

-8. The Managed Clusters are now ready for the deployment of Applications, again this is managed through OpenShift GitOps.
+7. The Managed Clusters are now ready for the deployment of Cloud Paks, again this is managed through OpenShift GitOps.

     * We will use IBM Cloud Pak for Integration (CP4i) as an example Application that can be deployed onto your Managed Clusters.
 As mentioned previously, we re-use the GitOps approach, and utilise OpenShift GitOps to configure the cluster ready for CP4i, through deploying OpenShift Container Storage, creating Nodes with the correct CPU and Memory, installing the necessary services and tools, and finally, deploy CP4i with MQ and ACE.